roc-lang/roc/roc-for-elm-programmers.md

 using type aliases (in fact, there is a custom error message in Elm if you try to do this), and Roc only has type aliases.
-However, in Roc, you can achieve the same API and runtime performance characteristics as if you had phantom types, by using *phantom values* instead.
+However, in Roc, you can achieve the same API and runtime performance characteristics as if you had phantom types, by using one of two different techniques.

+### Phantom Values

-A phantom value is one which affects types, but which holds no information at runtime.
+The first technique is a *phantom value*.
+A phantom value is a value which affects types, but which holds no information at runtime.

 As an example, let's say I wanted to define a [units library](https://package.elm-lang.org/packages/ianmackenzie/elm-units/latest/) - a classic example of phantom types.
 I could do that in Roc like this: